-The aim of Cartonography is to build a detailed, vernacular map of Australia using the fruit carton; a map that can be viewed in macro scale (the entire collection as one image/installation), and in a micro scale (each carton and its story, told through various mediums).
+One of the aims of Cartonography is to map Australia's fruit cartons using traditional cartographic techniques (plotting each farm's location on a map), and also as a data map; a map that can be viewed in macro scale (the entire collection as one image/installation), and in a micro scale (each carton and its story, told through various mediums).

-Cartonography is building up an archive of fruit cartons and (where possible) their associated stories from across rural and regional Australia to create an online or ‘soft’ museum, which will occasionally tour as an exhibition.
+Cartonography is building up a collection of fruit cartons and (where possible) their associated stories from across rural and regional Australia to create an online or ‘soft’ museum, which will occasionally tour as an exhibition.
 Eventually we hope to have a permanent accessible archive where the cartons can be browsed in physical form.

 If you would like to have your carton included in the collection, or would like to add documents, stories, or photographs to a carton already in the collection, please get in touch via email or phone.

-Please visit the Cartonography website to find out more about the collection, including its installation in an exhibition format in October 2014, and to see the collection in map-form (The Cartonograph).
+Please visit the Cartonography blog-website to find out more about the collection, and to see the collection in map-form.